hiattp/express3-mongodb-bootstrap-demo/README.md

-# Node.js (Express3 Mongoose Passport Bootstrap) Demo
+# Node.js (Express3 MongoDB Passport Bootstrap) Demo

-This is a simple boiler-plate MVC Node.js app with authentication and user account management to be used as a launch point for new apps.
+This is a simple boiler-plate MVC Node.js app with authentication and user account management to be used as a starting point for new apps.

 ## Install and Run